thomerow/png2bmp32/README.markdown

 png2bmp32
 =========

-This program has a single purpose: It converts PNG files with an alpha channel to 32bpp BMP files.
+This program has a single purpose: It converts 32bpp RGBA PNG files to 32bpp BMP files preserving the alpha channel.

 Motivation
 ----------